enkidevs/curriculum/CSS/Fundamentals/will-this-work-on-ie8.md

 %
 display: inline-block;
 %exp
 This property generates inline elements that can have width and height.
-It has been introduced to IE since version 8.
+It was introduced in IE8.
 %
 display:table;
 %exp